 The default position or position of rest for a domestic cat’s claws is retracted, which lifts them off the ground to a large extent.

 The cat has to make a positive decision to extend the claws so that they become visible and start fully functioning.
 In a strict sense this means the claws are protrusible or protractile not retractile or retractable.

-Because the claws are retracted when at rest they maintain their sharpness like a sword in a scabbard.
+Because the claws are retracted when at rest, they maintain their sharpness like a sword in a scabbard.
 Cat owners know this when scratched.
-It seems to me that in the rest position the muscle pulls on the tendon which retracts the claw.
+It seems to me that in the rest position the relaxed muscle naturally pulls on the tendon which retracts the claw.
 No effort is needed.

 It is worse for elderly cats.
 Their claws can grow too long and into their paw pads causing harm and pain.
 Cat guardians need to inspect the paw pads of elderly cats regularly and trim them when necessary.

 Postscript: in the first paragraph I mentioned that the cheetah, serval and flat-headed are described as having non-retractable claws but it should be noted that they have the same claw retraction mechanism as other cat species.
 The difference is that their claws protrude beyond the fur.
 Also, the cheetah’s claws lack the sheaths that cover the claws of other cat species.
 Cheetahs rely upon their claws to twist and turn when running at high speed when chasing prey.
 That’s why they protrude more.
 They need them to improve their survival.